google-deepmind/open_spiel/docs/julia.md

 1. `0-based` or `1-based`?

-    Considering that this package is very low level, most APIs are `0-based` to keep the code concise and consistent.
-Especially take care of the `Player` id which starts from `0`.
-And it wouldn't surprise you that some types from the Julia side, like `StdVector`, are `1-based`.
+    As this package is a low-level wrapper of OpenSpiel C++, most APIs are zero-based: for instance, the `Player` id starts from zero.
+But note that some bridge types, like `StdVector`, implicitly convert between indexing conventions, so APIs that use `StdVector` are one-based.

 1. I can't find the `xxx` function/type in the Julia wrapper/The program exits unexpectedly.